LukeTwo/InventoryWebApp/README.md

 8/7/24 UPDATE: Client got the book seller to individually barcode each book which simplifies the process for me to use barcode as the ID

 Another consideration was scaling the project.
 If I wanted to allow multiple schools use the shared DB, I would need a way to distinguish scanning the same books.
-This was fixed by having a custom id for each book which consistent of [request.user.id]+'Book'+[request.Barcode].
+This was fixed by having a custom id for each book which consisted of [request.user.id]+[request.Barcode].

 # to-do